vvvv/The-Gray-Book/reference/libraries/publishing.md

 - Pack your nuget either using a `nuspec` or a `csproj` file
 - Publish it to nuget.org (or any other feed)

 An action takes input parameters, listed as key-value pairs.
-In a workflow script, our action could like this :
+In a workflow script, our action could look like this :

 ```
 - name: Publish VL Nuget